CodeAlloc/NHXDB/README.md

 | 506 | Cannot create two fields with same name
 | 507 | Cannot have length more than 255 for int and more than 16384 for str
 | 508 | Cannot have bool type in an attributed field
-| 509 | Cannot drop a field already not in table
-| 510 | Unsupported Operation
+| 509 | Unsupported Operation
-| 511 | Invalid Default values for Field
+| 510 | Invalid Default values for Field
 | 600 | Values for a non Null field is not specified
 | 601 | Values provided do not match their types
 | 602 | Values provided are longer than the size allocated